The Use of Quantitative, Qualitative, and Both Types of Research in a Dissertation

 - They explore and discuss any theoretical enlightenment that arises out of the results or findings in respect of the research question(s) and, from these, they can arrive at provisional conclusions.

 If it is the case you decide to write a qualitative-style dissertation, it is almost certain you will learn at least a little amount about suitable methods of research and sampling methods by referring to the guide on our website.
 Our company has yet to release a special section on qualitative-type dissertations.
-If, however, you think we should do this in the near future, please let us know.
+If, however, you think we should do this shortly, please let us know.

 The Mixed Method Type of Dissertation